WWII bomb disposal operation in Paris causes hours of travel chaos and Eurostar line closure

-PARIS — (AP) — Train services from Paris will gradually resume later Friday after the disposal operation of an unexploded World War II bomb caused transportation chaos in the French capital, including the suspension of high-speed train links with London and Brussels.
+PARIS — (AP) — The disposal of what Paris police called an “excessively dangerous” unexploded World War II bomb caused hours of transportation chaos Friday on rail and road networks in the French capital, including the suspension of high-speed train links with London and Brussels.

-Transport Minister Philippe Tabarot said that almost 500 trains were canceled and the disruption affected around 600,000 people at the Gare du Nord, France’s busiest train station.
-It wasn’t immediately clear how the bomb was made safe or disposed of.

-“We’re delighted and relieved that all this has come to an end,” he said, adding that a major highway was immediately reopened after it was closed for several hours.
-Train services were scheduled to resume from 6 p.m. local time (1700 GMT).

-The cascade of transportation woes first hit morning rush-hour train services before also spreading to the road network, with Paris police closing the A1 highway that feeds into the north of the city, as well as sections of the capital’s always-busy ring road, as the bomb-disposal operation dragged on.

-Eurostar announced the cancellation of all its services linking its Paris hub at Gare du Nord to the U.K. and Belgian capitals.
-Scores of commuter, regional and high-speed trains between Paris and towns and cities in northern France were also canceled.
+Having moved the bomb into a hole, disposal experts managed to unscrew and then destroy its fuse, “like you see in the movies,” said Christophe Pezron, who heads the Paris police laboratory that includes bomb disposal services.
+He said that the half-ton British-made bomb could have caused major damage had it exploded after workers inadvertently dug it up with an earthmover.

+But the police operation that made the bomb safe before it was then taken away triggered major disruption for hundreds of thousands of rail travelers and motorists.

-Gabrielle Cotton, a tourist from the U.S. state of Missouri, was traveling by train from Amsterdam in the Netherlands to Paris, but got no further than Brussels.
+Gabrielle Cotton, a tourist from the U.S. state of Missouri, was traveling by train from Amsterdam, Netherlands, to Paris, but got no further than Brussels.

 “I heard the girl next to me — her parents called her and said that there was a World War II bomb found in the train station,” she said.
 “They told us we had to get off in Brussels.”